helloturbine/turbine-docs/docs/records/skus.md

 **Vendor SKU**: The identifier that your supplier (or vendor) uses to identify a particular item.

-**Internal/Remote SKU**: The code that a customer uses internally to identify an item.
+**Internal/Remote SKU**: The code that you use internally to identify an item.

-**Channel SKU**: The code that a particular sales channel uses to identify an item (e.g. Shopify’s Variant ID)
+**Channel SKU**: The identifier that a particular sales channel uses to identify an item (e.g. Shopify’s Variant ID)

-**Turbine SKU**: The code that Turbine uses to tie all three SKUs together, allowing Vendor SKUs to map to Internal SKUs, and across sales channels.
+**Turbine SKU**: The ID that Turbine uses to tie all the different channels and vendor identifiers together.

 Turbine SKUs are created at a variant level, meaning that each Turbine SKU is mapped to a unique product.
 For example, an apparel company might sell a white T-shirt in sizes XS-XL.
 In Turbine, each of those products would have a unique Turbine SKU.